fallen-icarus/cardano-swaps/GettingStarted.md

 Closing a swap requires the following steps:
 1. Calculate the hash of the swap's staking credential.
-2. Create the required spending redeemer.
+2. Create the required spending script redeemer.
 3. Calculate the required beacon names to burn.
-4. Create the required beacon burning redeemer.
+4. Create the required beacon script redeemer.
 5. Submit the transaction.

 ##### Calculate the hash of the swap's staking credential